LawrenceGordon/LawrenceGordon.github.io/index.md

 print(my_number)
 ```

-Try copying the `print("hello")` line into the python terminal below.
+Try copying the `print("hello")` line into the python terminal below and click the play button.
 What happens?
 Try changing the `"hello"` to your name, what's the difference in the output?

 <iframe src="https://jupyterlite.github.io/demo/repl/index.html?kernel=python&toolbar=1" width="100%" height="500px" > </iframe>